 Ideally, a finish that is more able to withstand the scuffs of daily life is the best choice, especially if it is wipeable and washable.
 Some manufacturers now offer interior wall paints with low sheen levels specifically designed as robust options for busy households.
-Patrick O’Donnell, brand ambassador for Farrow & Ball (opens in new tab), recommends the brand’s washable and scuff resistant Modern Emulsion, formulated as a super tough finish for interior walls and ceiling ideas.
-It has a 7% sheen level (as compared to its classic product, Estate Emulsion – with a chalky, very flat matte finish at 2 per cent sheen level in the comparison of the brand’s Estate emulsion vs Modern emulsion).
+Patrick O’Donnell, brand ambassador for Farrow & Ball, recommends the brand’s washable and scuff resistant Modern emulsion, formulated as a super tough finish for interior walls and as a paint finish for ceilings.
+It has a 7 per cent sheen level (as compared to its classic product, Estate emulsion, which has a chalky, very flat matte finish at 2 per cent sheen level in the comparison of the brand’s Estate emulsion vs Modern emulsion).

-Kristin Sparks, director of product marketing at Behr (opens in new tab), also recommends the latest formulations, such as Behr’s new Dynasty paint line which has advanced durability, stain blocking and cleanability.
+Kristin Sparks, director of product marketing at Behr, also recommends the latest formulations, such as Behr’s new Dynasty paint line which has advanced durability, stain blocking and cleanability.
 ‘For busy spaces, performance features such as scuff defence and stain repellence are best,’ she says.
-For added benefits, Kristin recommends Behr’s Copper Force Paint, which is designed to kill 99.9% of harmful bacteria and viruses on the painted surface.
+For added benefits, Kristin recommends Behr’s Copper Force Paint, which is designed to kill 99.9 per cent of harmful bacteria and viruses on the painted surface.
 ‘It offers an extra layer of protection in addition to other hygiene efforts taken to protect your high-touch interior spaces,’ she says.

 Which is the best paint finish for trim in living rooms?

 ‘Typically, semi-gloss is utilized on doors and as a paint finish for trim,’ says Kristin.
 The higher sheen level provides more durability, useful if trim, such as baseboards (skirting), is likely to be frequently scuffed.
 Other options include eggshell (lower sheen).
 Make sure the paint is specified as suitable for the material used for your trim, which could be wood, plaster or a synthetic material such as PVC.